Brown-University-Library/geodata_map_inventory/README.md

 - implement we have multiple (if 1 record, just enter quantity, else the links popup but with multiple selection and type-in qty boxes)
 - implement exception handling (new table)
 - label and comment code more
-- figure out how to handle floats for print year programmatically (not high priority)
+- how should we handle the case of a duplicate where one is damaged and the other is not?

 Important notes:
 - writing to the network db file does not work when someone is actively editing it in SQLite -